ColeDeanShepherd/OSFPS/To-Do.md

 #### M.V.P.

+- Add placeholder texture to level.
+-
 - Reposition weapons relative to player.
-- Fix exceptions when playing with multiple players.
 - Fix bugs with hit detection.
 - Show reload & equip animations on other players.
-- Add placeholder texture to level.
+-
 - Color weapons differently
 - Make Sniper bullet trail visible to shooter without moving.
 - Handle player disconnects with delta game state sending
   - Get rid of unneeded cached states
 - Fix destroy errors on close.
 - Add a way to close a server without closing the game.
+- Make game look the same in the editor and the standalone player.
+- Fix grenades going through objects.
+- Check if spawn point is blocked before spawning.
+- Show other players' pings.
+- Handle message send errors when disconnecting gracefully?

 #### High-Priority